mbiemann/weather-data/README.md

 )
 ```

 f.
-Calculate the highest temperature, compares with the previous answer if exists, and save in the [Question DynamoDB Table](#answers-in-question-dynamodb-table):
+Calculate the highest temperature, compares with the previous answer if exists, and save in the [DynamoDB Table](#dynamodb-table):
 ```python
 df['screen_temperature'].max() > float(boto3.client('dynamodb').get_item(
         TableName='question-table',